North Staffordshire Regiment F.C.

 The North Staffordshire Regiment Football Club was the association football team of the 2nd battalion of the North Staffordshire Regiment.

+History

 While deployed at the Victoria Barracks, Belfast the team played in the Irish Football League for three seasons from 1896 until 1899.
 A regimental team also won the Munster Senior Cup in 1911–12.

+The club's greatest honour was winning the Belfast Charity Cup in 1897–98, beating Cliftonville and Distillery en route to the final, at Solitude, where the club hammered Glentoran 4–0; Glentoran resorted to trying to kick the Staffords off the park and Glen's Johnston was sent off.